 Nootropics are becoming mainstream, but many users realize each person has different brain biochemistry.
 Each person has different goals, a different budget, and all of these factors require more customization when creating nootropics.
 This is one reason why all-in-one nootropic solutions like Alpha Brain, TruBrain, or Optimind may not be the best.

-While studies show positive effects of smart drugs like piracetam, that doesn’t stop people from wanting to customize the dosage, optimize the synergy with other drugs, and enhance mental performance beyond a single nootropic.
+While studies show positive effects of smart enhancers like racetams, that doesn’t stop people from wanting to customize the dosage, optimize the synergy with other enhancers, and enhance mental performance beyond a single nootropic.

 You don’t need to be a diehard nootropics user to create a stack for your particular brain by yourself.
 It looks more complicated than it is.
 These best practices will help you to create your own nootropic stack at home with scales, scoops, proper research techniques and the most accurate measuring.